 If you are a fan of relaxing activities like photography, don’t forget to bring your camera to capture perfect desert photographs in the Mesr Desert, especially during the sunlight and sunset.

 Photography at Mesr Desert - Iran

 Visiting Bayazeh Village

-The historical Bayazeh Village is located near the Mesr Desert and is characterized with its historical buildings and vast palm tree gardens.
-It is believed that this village dates back to 1000 years ago and has monuments from Sassanid era.
+The historical Bayazeh Village is located near the Mesr Desert and is characterized by its historical buildings and vast palm tree gardens.
+It is believed that this village dates back to 1000 years ago and has monuments from the Sassanid era.
 Walking through the historical buildings of Bayazeh Village and its ever-green palm tree gardens feels like traveling back in time.

 Visiting the salt lakes

 The Khur Salt Lake is the largest seasonal salt lake in Iran that is 2000 kilometers wide and is the most important potash mine and resource of the country.
 This surreally beautiful salt lake is a vast white salt plain covered with pentagon-shaped salt sediment created as a result of water vaporization and the difference between day and light temperature.
 The Selkonun Salt Lake of the Mesr Desert is another salt plain in this area, located on the northeast of this desert.
 This desert was created by a flood more than forty years ago.

 Best time of year for visiting the Mesr Desert